 In addition to patent cases, Ted has tried cases—both to juries and to the court—for trade secret, breach of contract, securities fraud, product liability, death penalty habeas corpus, and computer software non-performance.
 Ted enjoys teaching trial advocacy, which he does as a faculty member of the National Institute of Trial Advocacy and also as a presenter at legal seminars.

 - Nokia v.
 Apple.
-Representing Nokia in two district court cases and one ITC case asserting 8 H.264 standard essential patents and 10 wireless implementation patents.
+Represented Nokia in its global licensing dispute with Apple.
+Ted was involved in two district court cases and one ITC case asserting 8 H.264 standard essential patents and 10 wireless implementation patents.
+The dispute settled prior to trial on confidential terms.

 - Medtronic Inc. v.
 Boston Scientific.
 Won one of the largest jury verdicts in the history of the Eastern District of Texas on behalf of firm client Medtronic, asserting patents covering the design of balloon angioplasty catheters and polymers used to build the products.
 The case settled pending appeal in 2009.